 "Can you recommend somewhere to eat on Capri that isn't too expensive?"

 Just a few steps from the Piazzetta, this small fishmonger sets up tables and stools and clients can order tuna or salmon burgers, fried calamari, fish tartare, or pasta dishes with fresh fish and seafood.
-For a meal and a glass of wine, you'll spend between EUR 15 and 20 per person.
+For a meal and a glass of wine, you'll spend around Eur 25 per person.

 At Capri Pasta you can pick up take away dishes for a picnic at the beach or at some shady spot on the island.
 The house specialty are the ravioli capresi, especially fried and eaten out of hand like street food.
 They also prepare sandwiches and piadini made to order, and are open in the evening during the month of August.

 Da Antonio: a landmark kiosk at the Punta Carena lighthouse near Anacapri.
 Famous for its caponata, a traditional island salad made with croutons, tomatoes, mozzarella, lettuce, and other light summer ingredients.
 Also try the "saltimbocca con la parmigiana", the "torta caprese", and the white wine with peaches.

 El Merendero: a café on the Marina Piccola beach serving sandwiches and sangria under tropical umbrellas.
 A perfect beach break!

 Da Aldo: the best "caprese" sandwich on the island can be found at this deli in Marina Grande.
 Perfect for a beach picnic or to take on board your boat!

 De Martino: a deli on Via Caprile in Anacapri with a great selection of cold cuts and cheeses for a sandwich to bring to the beach or atop Mount Solaro.